"I've had enough. I really need a change!"

 And so it began.

-I confided with my close friend, Nathalie, originally from Paris, and she loved my idea so much, she asked to join my adventure.
-Nathalie wrote some of the most popular pages on this site, such as,
+I confided with my close friend Nathalie, originally from Paris, and she loved my idea so much, she asked to join my adventure.
+Nathalie added her special 'French' touch and wrote some of the most popular pages on this site: - Tel Aviv Shopping and Tel Aviv's Art Galleries.

 After a few months, she was lured back to manage the marketing department at another Israeli hi-tech startup.
-I hope she returns to contribute to this site and add her special touch.
+I hope she returns to contribute to this site one day.

 Perhaps the French version, Nathalie, mon ami?

-I hope you like what you read and enjoy exploring this incredible city with me.
+I hope you like what you read and enjoy exploring this incredible city and country with me.

 I would love to hear your input or questions, no matter what.
 Don't be shy.
-Tel Aviv is an evolving and dynamic city, and there is always something new going on.
-You can contact me HERE... and soon in Facebook too!
+Tel Aviv and Israel are evolving and dynamic, and there is always something new going on.

-If you enjoy this site, you can get my latest updates by subscribing to the RSS feed How do you do that?
+If you enjoy this site, you can get my latest updates by subscribing to the RSS feed.
+How do you do that?
 Just click the orange RSS button at the left side of every page where it says "Subscribe to this site."
-Or, add this feed to your RSS application: http://www.go-telaviv.com/Tel-Aviv.xml
+Or, add this feed to your RSS application: https://www.go-telaviv.com/Tel-Aviv.xml